sahrabile/sahrabile/README.md

 ## I'm a  Sofware engineer!!
-- 🔭 I’m currently studying database
+- 🔭I am studying the database as part of courses that I will study during my years at school.
 - �
 - 💬 Ask me about ... anything about java, database, testning.
 - 😄 Pronouns: He/Her